BlueBrain/gitlab-pipelines/README.md

   in a different project to ensure that the two pipelines use consistent versions.
 This cannot be set at the same time as `PARSE_GITHUB_PR_DESCRIPTIONS="true"`.
+* `SPACK_SETUP_IGNORE_PACKAGE_VARIABLES` (optional, only for spack_setup): a
+  whitespace-separated list of package names that should be ignored if branch, commit or tag variables appear in the environment.
+For example, if you add `BLUECONFIGS` to this list, `BLUECONFIGS_BRANCH` will be ignored if it is set in the environment.
 * `SPACK_SETUP_COMMIT_MAPPING_URL` (output by spack_setup): the GitLab
   API URL of an artifact file produced by the `spack_setup` job that contains: a `{upper_case_package_name}_COMMIT=hash` line for every package whose recipe